Historic Bristol Guide

 Among the voyages was that made by John Cabot, who left from here in 1497 on his voyage to the New World.
-Cabot was an Italian who convinced rich Bristol merchants to finance his voyage of discoery in the hope that he would find the 'spice islands'.
-Cabot's ship, The Matthew, stands beside the river, and can be visitied today.
+Cabot was an Italian who convinced rich Bristol merchants to finance his voyage of discovery in the hope that he would find the 'spice islands'.
+Cabot's ship, The Matthew, stands beside the river and can be visited today.

 The most famous ship associated with Bristol is, however, the SS Great Britain.
 This huge vessel was the brainchild of Victorian engineer Isambard Kingdom Brunel, who broke new ground with his use of an iron hull, and his development of a screw propeller.

 Unusually for Britain, the cathedral is built in the 'hall' style (with the aisles and nave the same height), a style more common to the European continent.
 Of especial note is the lierne vaulting of the nave and aisles; this is one of the best examples in the world of this style of vaulting.

 There are other historic churches to see in Bristol beyond the cathedral.
 St Mary Redcliffe is one of the best; it dates to the 12th century and has been called one of the finest Gothic churches in the country.
 On the subject of churches, Bristol is home to the oldest Methodist chapel in the world.
 The 'New Room' as built in 1739.
 There is also a Quaker meeting house dating to 1670.

-.
-The house was the Bristol home of John Pinney, a native of the city who made his fortune running sugar plantations in the west Indies.
+A short walk from the Cathedral is the Georgian Town House.
+The house was the Bristol home of John Pinney, a native of the city who made his fortune running sugar plantations in the West Indies.
 Pinney returned to Bristol with enough money to build this elegant house.
-With him came Pero, a West Indian slave who's name lives on in Pero's Bridge at the harbourside.
+With him came Pero, a West Indian slave whose name lives on in Pero's Bridge at the harbourside.

-on Queen Street.
+The city of Bristol is blessed with several fascinating museums.
+Among the best is the City Museum and Art Gallery on Queen Street.
 This excellent museum covers subjects as diverse as dinosaurs, ancient Egypt, British flora and fauna, fine art, and geology.
 The museum provides plenty of child-friendly activities as well, to keep younger visitors interested.